EduGranzoto/sweet_request/README.md

 Sweet request is a reposity that makes ajax request easier.
 With only one line you can have a ajax request

 ### Params
-- Method = Ajax request method ( GET, POST, PUT, DELETE)
+- Method = Ajax request method ( GET, POST, PUT and DELETE)
 - Url = Url that gonna ajax request
 - Data = Data that gonna sent
 - Preload = Action that gonna execute in the preload